MTechWare/wintool/README.md

   - Frequently used tools
 - **First-Time Tutorial**
   - Access the onboarding tutorial from the Welcome page at any time

-### 🆕 New Features (v0.0.3a+)

-- **Custom Accent Colors**
-  - Choose your own accent color for the entire app
-- **FPS Counter Toggle**
-  - Enable/disable FPS overlay from Settings
-- **Gaming & Performance Tab**
-  - Access performance tweaks and gaming utilities
-- **Draggable & Reorderable Tabs**
-  - Move tabs and save your preferred order
-- **Fold Sidebar Tabs**
-  - Fold/unfold sidebar tabs to show only icons (toggle in Settings)
-  - Sidebar state is remembered between sessions

 ### ⚡ Tweaks